KTVA's Buckaroo Show

-During the months I was running camera for the Buckaroo Show, the host Sheriff John, would refer to me during the show as Deputy Dick.
-So when Sheriff John left the show several months before the quake, I took over the on-camera hosting duties as Deputy Dick and dressed like a real Wild West deputy sheriff.
+During the months I was the camera operator for the Buckaroo Show, the host, Sheriff John, would refer to me during the show as Deputy Dick.
+So, when Sheriff John left the show several months before the 64 earthquake, I took over the on-camera hosting duties as Deputy Dick and dressed like a real Wild West deputy sheriff.

-On Good Friday, March 27, 1964 the show had ended at 5:30p.m. and I was in the men’s room changing into my civilian clothes when the Quake began.
+On Good Friday, March 27, 1964, the show ended at 5:30p.m. and I was in the men’s room changing into my civilian clothes when the Quake began.

-By the way I also ran camera for KTVA's 6:00p.m. local news with Evan White as the news anchor and Les Parker doing the weather.
+By the way, I also ran the camera for KTVA's 6:00p.m. local news with Evan White as the news anchor and Les Parker doing the weather.

 A few days after the quake, we were back on the air but with no Buckaroo Show.
 (Because we didn't want children in the studio while we were still having aftershocks).

-And owner Augie Heibert gave us strict instructions that all employees were to run out of the studio if there was an aftershock.
+The station's owner, Augie Hiebert. gave us strict instructions that all employees were to run out of the studio if there was an aftershock.

 At around 6:20 p.m., Les had just started doing his weather report when an aftershock occurred.

-It was dark outside and after about 5 minutes, Evan said “where's Les?”
-Only then did we realized he was not with us.
+It was dark outside and after about 5 minutes, Evan said, “where's Les?”
+Only then did we realize he was not with us.
 We quickly went back into the studio and there was Les still doing the weather.

 It must have been a total of 8 minute minutes from the time we left the studio to the time we returned.
-Les later told us he did not leave the studio because he did not want to panic channel eleven's viewers.
+Les later told us he did not leave the studio because he wanted to avoid panicking channel eleven's viewers.